Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game: Epoch-Based Policy Learning Algorithm

 where $\mu^{k}_{m,a_m}(x)$ is the expected reward of arm $l=a_m$ that player $m$ estimates in the $k$-th exploration phase, derived following (\ref{eq_update_mean}). \end{Definition}

-The design of the intermediate games in Definition~\ref{def_inter_game} is based on the presumption that the most efficient equilibria of the constructed games for each $x$ coincide with the social-optimal policies of the MP-MAB game.
-The detailed discussion on the validity of this presumption will be given in Section~\ref{sec_game_analysis}.
+The design of the intermediate games in Definition~\ref{def_inter_game} is based on the presumption that the most efficient equilibria of the constructed intermediate games for each $x$ coincide with the social-optimal policies of the MP-MAB game.
+The detailed discussion on the validity of this presumption is inspired by the analysis of log-linear learning in~\cite{PRADELSKI2012882} and will be presented in Section~\ref{sec_game_analysis}.
 To develop a purely decentralized policy-learning scheme in Algorithm~\ref{alg_trial_and_error} for obtaining the social-optimal equilibrium of the intermediate game $\mathcal{G}(x)$, we introduce the auxiliary state of player $m$ regarding context $x$ at time slot $t$ from~\cite{PRADELSKI2012882} as follows:

 where $o^t_{m}(x)\in\{C, H, W, D\}$ indicates the \emph{moods of player} $m$: content ($C$), hopeful ($H$), watchful ($W$) and discontent ($D$). $\overline{a}^t_{m}(x)$ represents the \emph{benchmark action} and $\overline{u}^t_{m}(x)$ represents the \emph{benchmark payoff} adopted by player $m$ in round $t$, respectively.
 For simplicity, we omit $x$ in the expressions for the same game and define the following transition map of a finite behavior state machine for each type of players: \begin{itemize} \item {\bf{A content player}} updates its action as $a^t_{m}\in\mathcal{A}_m$ with a probability: